Response Insiders

 Code of Conduct

-No spamming.
+1. No spamming.
 Promoting an event?
 Post about it once.
 Looking for a job?
 Upload your CV once.
 Everyone can do a bit of self-promotion, but try not to post about the same thing multiple times or direct message other members with asks more than once.

-Slack Best Practices and Usage Etiquette
+7. Slack Best Practices and Usage Etiquette.

-1. This Slack Community is for professionals in the RFP and proposal response space.
+1. This Community is for professionals in the RFP and proposal response space.
 You can invite other folks within the industry to this Slack Community by directing potential members to this sign up page.

 2. Create your profile.
 Help your fellow Response Insiders learn more about you by completing your profile.
 By default, everyone can add the following to their profile: